sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

    :math:`1 + \frac{2}{df_2 - 2}`.

 .. [#]
-   Or, to be precise, party like “it’s 1899 and we’ve got no friends and nothing better to do with our time than do some calculations that wouldn’t have made any sense in 1899 because ANOVA didn’t exist until about the 1920s”.
+   Or, to be precise, party like “it is 1899 and we have got no friends and nothing better to do with our time than do some calculations that would not have made any sense in 1899 because ANOVA did not exist until about the 1920s”.

 .. [#]